 The three DMARC policy stages

 DMARC defines three enforcement levels.
 Each one tells receiving mail servers what to do with messages that fail authentication.
-The progression is always the same: monitor, quarantine, reject.
+The progression is monitor, quarantine, and (where appropriate) reject.

 p=none (monitoring only)